 Every yard is different.
 The appearance will depend on how soggy the ground was, the drilling equipment used, the geology underneath the house, and more.
 Conventional well drilling equipment is used for the majority of installations, so the yard will look as if a well has been installed.

 The Dandelion Drill is a drilling solution for urban and suburban homes without enough space for a conventional well drill.
 The Dandelion Drill has limited availability, so most customers will get their installation with a well drill.

-Dandelion Home Geothermal costs $19,423 after applying the 30% federal tax credit and a cash discount.
-The pre-tax credit price is $29,247.
+The cost of the Dandelion Home Geothermal System can be as low as $16,500 after applying various state, government, and utility incentives.
 Homeowners can choose to pay for their system upfront or using a loan provided by our partner Enerbank.
-The loan option allows homeowners who qualify for the tax credit to pay nothing upfront and $135 per month over a 20-year term.
+The loan option allows homeowners who qualify for the tax credit to pay nothing upfront and as little as $135 per month over a 20-year term.
 There is no prepayment penalty on the loan.

 The Enerbank loan is a combination Same as Cash loan and 20-year loan.

 2019 is an exceptionally good year for home geothermal incentives.
 For homeowners located in New York state, the New York Energy Research & Development Authority (NYSERDA) provides a $1,500/ton incentive for home geothermal installations.
-In addition, there’s a 30 percent federal tax credit.
-You can read about how to get the federal tax credit on our blog here.
+In addition, there’s a 30 percent federal tax credit, and homeowners in Westchester can qualify for an additional $5,000 ConEd incentive.
+You can read more about tax incentives & rebates here.

 The Enerbank loan has no prepayment penalty, so homeowners can choose to add the remaining amount owed on the loan to the purchase price of their home.

 A geothermal heating and cooling system is basically made up of two parts: a geothermal heat pump that sits inside the home, and one or two underground pipes called “ground loops” that are installed in the homeowner’s yard.